ReaperOAK/KCAdashboard/CONTRIBUTING.md

 - After any major refactor or feature addition, update:
   - `README.md` with new features and improvements
   - `CHANGELOG.md` with a summary of changes
-  - Any relevant `docs.md` files for affected features or components
+  - Any relevant `docs.md` files for affected features or components (including leave requests UI/UX)
-  - For classroom, quiz, analytics, and leaderboard UI/UX changes, document all new/updated components and patterns in the relevant feature folder and main docs.
+  - For classroom, quiz, analytics, leaderboard, and leave requests UI/UX changes, document all new/updated components and patterns in the relevant feature folder and main docs.
 # Classroom, Quiz, Analytics, Leaderboard, and Attendance UI/UX Refactor (July 2025)
 - All classroom, quiz, analytics, leaderboard, and attendance UIs must use modular, single-responsibility React components in their respective folders.
 - All new or updated classroom components (e.g., LoadingSkeleton, LoadingSpinner, ModalOverlay, StatusBadge, ViewSwitcher, ErrorAlert, ErrorState, MaterialCard, etc.) are now documented in the relevant feature folder and `docs.md`.